Great Mines CEO speaks at Farmington Regional Chamber luncheon

-Great Mines Health Center CEO Gregory Roeback was the guest speaker at the Farmington Regional Chamber’s monthly Business and Community Luncheon held recently at Centene Center.
+Great Mines Health Center CEO Gregory Roeback was the guest speaker at the Farmington Regional Chamber’s monthly Business and Community Luncheon held March 16 at Centene Center.

 “There are 1,403 FQHCs nationally, and there's 28 in the state of Missouri,” he said.
 “We provide comprehensive outpatient services, including medical, dental, mental health, substance abuse, chiropractic, radiology, pediatric, and women's health services, amongst other services.